Bloodbeat

-Bloodbeat (also spelled Blood Beat) is a 1983 supernatural slasher film written and directed by Fabrice-Ange Zaphiratos and starring Helen Benton, Terry Brown, Claudia Peyton, James Fitzgibbons, and Dana Day.
+Bloodbeat (Note: The title is sometimes stylized as Blood Beat.) is a 1983 supernatural slasher film written and directed by Fabrice-Ange Zaphiratos and starring Helen Benton, Terry Brown, Claudia Peyton, James Fitzgibbons, and Dana Day.
 The plot focuses on a young couple attending a family gathering for Christmas in a rural home when a spirit wearing samurai armor begins killing members of the family—two of whom have psychic abilities—and their neighbors.

 The film is an international co-production of the United States and France, and was shot in Wisconsin.
 In October 2017, it was restored and released on DVD and Blu-ray by Vinegar Syndrome.

 Plot

 Sarah accompanies her new boyfriend, Ted, at his family's farmhouse in rural Wisconsin for Christmas.
 Ted's artist mother, Cathy, immediately senses a psychic connection with Sarah that she cannot explain, which perturbs Sarah.
 Sarah goes with Ted, his mother's boyfriend Gary, his sister Dolly, and his uncle Peter, on a hunting excursion in the woods.
 Sarah becomes upset when they prepare to shoot a deer, and flees into the woods.
 While running through a grove of trees, Sarah is confronted by a man who has been eviscerated, and who grabs onto her before dying.
 Police and paramedics arrive to recover the body of the man, whom none of them can identify.

 Disturbed by the incident, Sarah goes to bed early.
 Cathy tells Ted that she has seen Sarah before in visions.
 Late that night, Sarah opens a trunk to find samurai armor and a sword; Ted and Cathy find her awake in her bedroom, and assure her that the experience was a dream.
 Sarah, unable to sleep, momentarily joins the rest of the family in the living room.
 Peter drives to town, but his truck crashes.
 He is approached by a figure, and his throat is slashed.

 Meanwhile, the family's next-door neighbors Paul and Christie are attacked by a ghostly samurai armed with a sword inside their home, while Sarah levitates in her bed.
 Christie is impaled in the kitchen, and Paul escapes in his van upon finding her body.
 When his van breaks down, Paul flees on foot back to Cathy's house, pursued by the samurai.
 At the front door, the family find Paul's bloodied body.
 Soon, the house becomes subject to violent poltergeist activity.
 The telephone melts, and Gary is rendered unconscious when various kitchen utensils and items are hurled at him.